jprado1/brewrank/index.markdown

 - We scrapped and cleaned the full beer [SAT menu](https://satellite.bar/bar/), preparing it for analysis.
 - We adapted an implementation of Vector Space Retrieval (VSR) retrieved from (CS-423) in order to match SAT beers with beers reviewed in our datasets.
-For each dataset, we run VSR to find the top 5 matches for a given SAT beer.
-Matching is done based on the cosine similarity of ‘SAT beer queries’ and ‘Dataset documents’ .
+For each dataset, we ran VSR to find the top 5 matches for a given SAT beer.
+Matching was done based on the cosine similarity of ‘SAT beer queries’ and ‘Dataset documents’ .
 In this context, a ‘query’ and ‘document’ are string objects constructed by concatenating and stemming beer name, brewery and ABV.
 - After a first analysis of our matches, we developed an heuristic in order to reproducibly recover the ratings of all SAT beers.
-    - Matches with more than 0.8 cosine similarity and in which ABV matches perfectly are considered perfect matches.
-Our reasoning is that, since reporting correct ABVs is a legal obligation in many countries
+    - Matches with more than 0.8 cosine similarity and in which ABV matches perfectly were considered perfect matches.
-    - For beers without a perfect match, we manually check for the best match in the group of top 5 retrievals.
+    - For beers without a perfect match, we manually checked for the best match in the group of top 5 retrievals.
-    - For beers without match, we train a Random Forest model in order to roughly estimate what would be the beer rating.
-In this case, features for learning are constructed from country of origin of the brewery, ABV and beer style.
+    - For beers without match, we trained a Random Forest model in order to roughly estimate what would be the beer rating.
+In this case, features for learning were constructed from country of origin of the brewery, ABV and beer style.

-You can see our results in the following graph.
-We also proposed a ranking where ratings are normalised by price and volume for our fellow economically constrained colleagues!
+One can see our results in the following graph.
+We also propose a ranking where ratings are normalised by price and volume for our fellow economically constrained colleagues!

 {% include sat_rank_separated.html %}

-We observe that Rochefort 10 and Rochefort 8 are consistently in the top 3 SAT beers, independently of the dataset used to rank beers sold on Satellite.
-Nevertheless, when we naively look at the rank based on "rating per CHF and per serving", the cheaper beer wins by far.
+We observed that Rochefort 10 and Rochefort 8 were consistently in the top 3 SAT beers, independently of the dataset used to rank beers sold on Satellite.
+Nevertheless, when we naively looked at the rank based on "rating per CHF and per serving", the cheaper beer won by far.
 A regression analysis showed that price, volume and the interaction between these two parameters account for 0.949 (RateBeer) and 0.948 (Beer Advocate) of the explained variance, confirming our intuition.

-We can relate this observatin to the fact that the overall rating of the 50 out of 66 best SAT beers is in a quite close window, between 3.3 and 4.1 for both datasets, after our correction for systematic bias.
+We can relate this observation to the fact that the overall rating of the 50 out of 66 best SAT beers is in a quite close window, between 3.3 and 4.1 for both datasets, after our correction for systematic bias.
 This would mean that, overall, almost all beers sold at SAT are quite good, and we should probably choose them based on other properties, like their style!

 ### Missing your home country during the harsh winter of 2022?
 This is for you:

-Given our recent finding about the general quality of SAT beers, we try to answer the following question :
+Given our observations about the general quality of SAT beers, we tried to answer the following question :
-Can we generate recommendations of SAT beers and styles that are similar enough to what users of a specific country appreciate ?
+Can we generate recommendations of beers and styles sold on SAT that are similar enough to what users of a specific country appreciate ?
 In the negative case, can we propose additions to the SAT menu that would please members the international communities of EPFL?

-We approach this challenge by first querying our datasets for the preferred beer of users of each country.
-We define ‘preferred beer according to dataset X’ as the item of 'X' that received the bigger average rating of users of a given country, conditioned on the item having at least 10 ratings.
-Countries whose citizens have not, in total, reviewed beers more than 10 times are unfortunately excluded from our analysis.
+We approached this challenge by first querying our datasets for the preferred beer of users of each country.
+We defined ‘preferred beer according to dataset X’ as the item of 'X' that received the higher average rating of users of a given country, conditioned on the item having at least 10 ratings.
+Countries whose citizens have not, in total, reviewed beers more than 10 times were unfortunately excluded from our analysis.

-In order to design a good similarity metric, we harness the capabilities of one of the most recent open foundation model as of December 2022.
+In order to design a good similarity metric, we harnessed the capabilities of one of the most recent open foundation models as of December 2022.
 For each textual review, we requested one embedding from OpenAi’s ADA-002 API.
-This approach has the benefits of being overall robust to multilingual datasets (such as ours) and  would allow, in a future work, to benchmark our results against some future work that share the same latent space.
+This approach has the benefits of being overall robust to multilingual datasets (such as ours) and may allow, in a future work, to benchmark our results against some future work that shares the same latent space.
 The technical details of this approach can be found in our accompanying notebook.

-We visualise the implicit clustering generated by these embeddings with t-SNE plots :
+We visualised the implicit clustering generated by these embeddings with t-SNE plots :
 {% include RB_tsne.html %}
 {% include BA_tsne.html %}

 * A cautionary notice : we suggest avoiding over-interpretating clusters of t-SNE plots.
-Not only t-SNE projections do not preserve distance metrics between embeddings, they are highly dependent on a 'perplexity' parameter that must be crossvalidated for interpretable results.
+Not only t-SNE projections do not preserve distance metrics between embeddings, but they are also highly dependent on a 'perplexity' parameter that must be crossvalidated for interpretable results.
 Moreover, our embedding strategy depends heavily on OpenAi's embeddings API model, ADA-02.
 To our knowledge, embeddings provided by ADA-02 are not deterministic and can change between API requests.
 The results stated below were results found to be consistent across several iterations of our pipeline.
-* When considering only the clustering of beers favoured by each country (represented by the respective country flag), we observe quite different relations when comparing embeddings generated from RateBeer or BeerAdvocate datasets.
-This can be seen as a validation of our preliminary that both datasets are significantly different.
+* When considering only the clustering of beers favoured by each country (represented by the respective country flag in the plot above), we observed quite different clusters when comparing embeddings generated from RateBeer or BeerAdvocate datasets.
+This can be seen as a validation of our preliminary hypothesis that both datasets are significantly different.
-* In the RateBeer t-SNE plot, we observe a cluster with most northern countries, Switzerland and Germany.
+* In the RateBeer t-SNE plot, we observed a cluster with most northern countries, Switzerland and Germany.
 Interestingly, all countries in this cluster prefer Imperial Stouts and are not directly close to any beer sold at SAT with reviews in our dataset.
-This could indicate that a new Imperial Stout could be a possible nice addition to SAT's menu.
+This could indicate that a new Imperial Stout may represent a nice addition to SAT's menu.
 We propose the beer representing Denmark, Sweden and Finland, [Närke Stormaktsporter](https://www.ratebeer.com/Ratings/Beer/Beer-Ratings.asp?BeerID=41771)
 * Brazilian, portuguese, italian and german users of BeerAdvocate all seem to highly regard Rochefort Trappistes 10, the winner of our previously shown Satellite beer rank.
 They are already well served in our local bar!

 Nevertheless, our analysis is not without weaknesses.
 One of the biggest challenges in recommendation systems is  the cold start problem : How to recommend beers to members of the EPFL community if we do not have access to their own reviews ?
 Is it really reasonable to approximate one’s beer likings with those of their compatriots?

-Unfortunately, we believe that the answer for this last question is, in general, no. For nationals from countries excluded in our analysis, and for those that do not identify with the tastes of their fellow country(wo)men, we propose a deep-dive on the most common terms associated with each beer style available at each dataset.
+Unfortunately, we believe that the answer for this last question is, in general, no. For nationals from countries excluded in our analysis, and for those that do not identify with the tastes of their fellow country(wo)men, we propose a deep-dive on the most common terms associated with each beer style available in each dataset.
+We hope this may help users to choose their next beer.